EsterDanielYtterbrink/phonecases/README.md

 - Check that it works with an empty database
 - Use some kind of web tool to check that the things that work in the integration test also works in a real world scenario.
 - Add more information to the phones and to the phone cases
-- Containerise it, so that no db is needed to be installed to test it.
+- Containerise it, so that no db needs to be installed to test it.
-- Consider splitting persistence objects and domain objects to separate classes.
+- Find a better way to split domain object and persistence classes into different representations.
+   Perhaps look into how factories could be used.